OpenViX/skins/README.md

-enigma2-display-skins
+enigma2-skins-openvix
 =====================

-This git contains skins for the STB display (VFD/LCD)
+This git contains skins for the STB GUI.